Golf: Rose turns up heat on Fleetwood with back-to-back wins

 Englishman Rose’s closing six-under-par 65 at the Regnum Carya Golf and Spa Resort on the south-west coast of Turkey gave him an 18-under total of 266, one stroke better than Belgian Colsaerts (66) and South African Frittelli (64).

-Rose, who began the week trailing fellow countryman Tommy Fleetwood by more than one million points, has now closed the gap on the money-list leader to just over 71,000 points with two tournaments remaining this season.
+Rose, who began the week trailing fellow countryman Tommy Fleetwood by more than one million points, has now closed the gap on the money-list leader to about 135,000 points with two tournaments remaining this season.

 “This is incredibly sweet,” said the 2013 U.S. Open champion.
 “It’s like a bus, you wait ages for one and then two turn up at once.”